ayshathlubna/sql--subqueries/README.md

 Subqueries enhance SQL’s capability to perform complex data retrieval and manipulation tasks, making your database interactions more powerful and efficient.

 ---
+### Connect with Me
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/ayshath-lubna-16561226b) to follow my journey and see more of my work.

 This README file serves as a brief guide to understanding subqueries in SQL and their various applications.
 For any questions or further discussions, feel free to connect and share your thoughts!